brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 3. **AutoInstaller-FusionInventoryAgent.vbs**: Facilitates the deployment of FusionInventory Agent on workstations and servers, optimizing inventory management via Group Policy Objects (GPO).

-4. **Broadcast-UserLogonMessageViaGPO.ps1 and broadcast-logonmessage.hta**: Displays customizable warning messages on workstations upon user login, leveraging GPO for wide-reaching communication in IT managed environments.
+4. **Broadcast-UserLogonMessageViaGPO.ps1 and Broadcast-UserLogonMessageViaGPO.hta**: Displays customizable warning messages on workstations upon user login, leveraging GPO for wide-reaching communication in IT managed environments.

 5. **BulkShorten-FileNames.ps1**: Finds and shortens filenames that exceed a certain length limit, improving system compatibility and reducing errors related to long filenames.